 Anti-oestrogen drugs (such as tamoxifen, goserelin and aromatase inhibitors) are used to treat oestrogen-sensitive cancers to reduce the risk of recurrence.
 Many anti-oestrogen drugs are taken for several years.
 During this time, pregnancy should be avoided, as there is a risk the drugs could harm an unborn child.

 Other treatments for cancer include stem cell transplants, immunotherapy and targeted therapies.

-Stem cell transplants often require high doses of chemotherapy and, possibly, radiotherapy.
+Stem cell transplants often require high doses of chemotherapy and, possibly, radiation therapy.
 This is given before the transplant to destroy cancer cells in the body and weaken the immune system so that it will not attack a donor’s cells during the transplant.
-High-dose chemotherapy or radiotherapy may affect fertility.
+High-dose chemotherapy or radiation therapy may affect fertility.

 The effects of immunotherapy and targeted therapies on fertility and pregnancy are not yet fully understood.
 Early research suggests some targeted therapy drugs can cause ovarian failure.
 It is important to discuss your fertility options with your cancer treatment team or fertility specialist.